There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

 Most guaranteed issue policies have a graded benefit scale.
-This means that if the insured person were to pass on within the first year or two of owning the policy, then the benefit would be a percentage of the stated amount.
-Each policy has a graded benefit schedule clearly listed.
-So how much you might get within the first couple years should come as no surprise.
+This means that is the insured person were to pass on within the first year or two of owning the policy, then the benefit would be a percentage of the stated amount.
+Each policy had a graded benefit schedule clearly listed.
+So how much you might get within the first couple of years should come as no surprise.

 It’s a good alternative to traditional life insurance, although not ideal if you can avoid it.

 We focus on helping people with pre-existing conditions find affordable life insurance.
 Just because something happened outside your control does not mean you should be paying through the nose for life insurance.

 That’s why we work with over 70 of the best-rated life insurance companies in the country.
 As independent agents, we can go to the company that will be the most favorable for any health conditions that might impact your rates.